apache/flink/docs/ops/scala_shell.md

 ## Usage

-The shell supports Batch, Streaming, Table API and SQL.
+The shell supports DataSet, DataStream, Table API and SQL.
 Four different Environments are automatically prebound after startup.
 Use "benv" and "senv" to access the Batch and Streaming ExecutionEnvironment respectively.
 Use "btenv" and "stenv" to access BatchTableEnvironment and StreamTableEnvironment respectively.